 Wouldn’t using Bredbury and Tinsley locations for Grand Northern’s Roll on Roll off terminals just bring more HGV traffic to the surrounding communities

 Grand Northern plan to have a seamless transition between Motorway and Railway.
 The junctions at either end are next to industrial areas which are some distance from the nearest communities.
 As much as 90% of the HGV traffic that clogs up the communities of Hollingworth, Mottram, Tintwistle and Gee Cross, which lie at the end the M67 motorway, will be removed, The new railway would also bring much needed jobs and prosperity to the North of England.

 How much will the project cost and how is it going to be funded?

 Grand Northern estimate the cost to be £800 million using the newer of the three Woodhead Tunnels and £1 Billion ( as of November, 2018) if the Victorian Tunnels are to be used and thus re-bored.
 Grand Northern have a robust business case and are confident that the entire project can be funded privately.
 That is at effectively no direct cost to the tax payer.
-Any revenue through grant subsidy will be refunded annually through taxation of profits
+Any revenue through grant subsidy will be refunded annually through taxation of profits.